Will the Canterbury Property Market Crash?

 And if it does ... who will be the winners and losers?

-Those Canterbury people wanting property values to drop would be those 30 or 40 something’s, sitting on a sizeable amount of equity and hoping to trade up (because the percentage drop of your current ‘cheaper’ property will be much less than the same percentage drop of the more expensive property – and trading up is all about the difference).
+Those Canterbury people wanting property values to drop would be those 30 or 40 something’s, sitting on a sizeable amount of equity and hoping to trade up (because the percentage drop of your current ‘cheaper’ property will be much less than the same percentage drop of the more expensive property – and trading up is all about the difference, which is the same in stock trading, where people use strategies as the fibonacci trading strategy to make a better profit).
 If you have children planning to buy their first home or you are a 20 something wanting to buy your first home – you want them to drop.
 Also, landlords looking to add to their portfolio will want to bag a bargain (or two) and they would love a drop!
 If you've recently bought a home that needs a few repairs, then you should consider hiring a few professionals.
 Air conditioning can be a pain most of the time and we can get a bit stressed out when the temperature rises in your home, so make sure you call air conditioning form Hewitt Trade Services.

 Yet, if you have recently bought a Canterbury property with a gigantic mortgage, you’ll want Canterbury property values to rise.
 If you are retired and are preparing to downsize, you will also want Canterbury property values to rise (because you will have more cash left over after the move).
 Also, if you, a landlord looking to sell your portfolio or a Canterbury home owner, who has remortgaged to raise money for other projects (meaning you have very little equity), you will want Canterbury property values to rise to enable you to put a bigger deposit down on the next purchase.